 The R&D tax credit can be claimed on a company's federal income tax return.
 The credit is claimed as general business credit, which can offset both regular and alternative minimum tax (AMT) liability.
 Any unused credit can be carried forward for up to 20 years.

 To claim the credit, the company needs to file IRS Form 6765 with its tax return.
 The form must include a description of the qualified research activities and the expenses incurred.
-The company will also need to attach IRS Form 3468, which is used to calculate the credit.

 New IRS Documentation Requirements When Filing For R&D Tax Credit